The Best Skinny Fat Diet, According to Science

 Regular Fat Weight Loss – The Best Skinny Fat Diet, According to Science

-For acute regular fat weight loss, the bullseye is 37 grams (3) of mostly fiber carbs to safely, sustainably, and successfully lose regular fat weight for most people.
-And, religiously counting calories (9, 10, 11, 3) is not required (but be aware of your Standard BMR and TDEE calories) nor is a calorie deficit (12, 13, 3, 10) (which can lead to a slow metabolism/survival mode, hinder/plateau regular fat weight loss, cause muscle tissue loss, and damage health, if done incorrectly, like with starvation diets).
+For acute regular fat weight loss, eat a low-carb diet with a bullseye of 37 grams (3) of mostly fiber carbs to safely, sustainably, and successfully lose regular fat weight.
+Religiously counting calories (9, 10, 11, 3) is not required (but be aware of your Standard BMR and TDEE calories) nor is a calorie deficit (12, 13, 3, 10) (which can lead to a slow metabolism/survival mode, hinder/plateau regular fat weight loss, cause muscle tissue loss, and damage health, if done incorrectly, like with starvation diets).

 With a properly executed low-carb diet, you don’t even have to exercise.
 Although exercise is very important for overall health and managing fitness, not just weight loss.
 And proper exercise (60) can speed up regular fat weight loss.